 Diary of Captain Walter Bagot-Chester, 3/3rd Queen Alexandra’s Own Gurkha Rifles - 6-7 November 1917

 Allenby pressed on.
-He defeated the Ottomans at the Battle of Mughar Ridge on 13 November 1917, before capturing Jaffa three days later.
+After defeating the Turks at the Battle of Mughar Ridge on 13 November 1917, he captured Jaffa three days later.
 His forces then pushed north.
-After another successful offensive, he entered Jerusalem on 11 December 1917.
+Following another successful offensive, he entered Jerusalem on 11 December 1917.

 Letter from General Sir Edmund Allenby to a colleague - 18 December 1917